Learn more about how the Compound Interest Calculator works

 - Compound Frequency - How often interest is applied to your savings.
 Depending on the type of savings account you are using, this will be monthly or annually.

 - Interest Rate - This is the interest rate applied to your savings.
-For term deposits, there will be a fixed interest rate applied, while the interest rate on a savings account with your bank may vary over time.
 Check the details of your savings account with your bank to understand how interest rates may change over time, or whether they are fixed for a set period.

 Once you have entered the details about your estimated savings, you can click See My Savings to see how much you will gain through interest each year, including the total balance of your savings over the period.